kuroxide/kuroxide/README.md

-real slim, but not that shady
+real slim, but not that shady \
+stuff i'm actually working on is in codeberg

 email me at kuroxide147@gmail.com \
 socials: